CBEF: Transmitters

 The station has a rebroadcast transmitter (CBEF-1-FM) in Leamington, on 103.1 FM.
 Due to AM reception issues in downtown Windsor, CBEF was also approved by the CRTC to operate a 620-watt nested rebroadcaster in Windsor on 105.5 MHz, provided that does not interfere with stations at or near this frequency, such as WQQO in Toledo, Ohio or WWCK-FM in Flint, Michigan, both Top 40 stations owned by Cumulus Media.
 The call sign for the rebroadcaster on 105.5 FM is CBEF-2-FM, signing on the air on April 1, 2012.

 In May 2012, the CBC filed paperwork with the CRTC, seeking permission to move CBEF to CBE's previous transmitter and frequency of 1550 AM with 10,000 watts.
 It also sought permission to establish a low-powered FM rebroadcaster (CBEF-3-FM) on 98.3 MHz in Sarnia.
 The change was requested due to concerns that rust was affecting the obsolete 540 facility, and that nearby hydro electric lines were also affecting its signal.
 The move, as requested, was approved by the CRTC on October 16, 2012.
 The station was given until October 16, 2014, to either implement the move or request an extension beyond that date.
 CBEF began simulcasting on 1550 AM in November 2012, with messages to listeners to switch over to the new frequency.
 The 540 transmitter was turned off a few weeks later.
+The 1550 frequency was previously used by CBEF's English-language sister station, but that station converted to the FM band in 2013 and is now CBEW-FM 97.5 MHz.